nicholaswilliambrown/ProfilesRNS/Website/SourceCode/Profiles/Profiles/README-Branding.txt

     emitPreFooter()
     setTabTitleAndFavicon(title)

+In your myBranding.json, you need at least
+    profilesURL

 You might also supply other files (e.g., images) that your *.js can reference.

 As a simple comparison / sample, try using the supplied '_FooBranding' versions